Euro zone rescue fund will have firepower of 1 trillion euros

 By John O'Donnell

-BRUSSELS Euro zone leaders plan to scale up their emergency rescue fund, the European Financial Stability Facility, to give it an estimated firepower of about 1 trillion euros (861.79 billion pounds), euro zone leaders said on Thursday.
+BRUSSELS, Oct 27 Euro zone leaders plan to scale up their emergency rescue fund, the European Financial Stability Facility, to give it an estimated firepower of about 1 trillion euros ($1.38 trillion), euro zone leaders said on Thursday.

 The 440 billion euro EFSF will have between 250 and 275 billion euros available after providing aid to Greece, Ireland and Portugal, and that money could be quadrupled using a combination of a special purpose investment vehicle and a debt-insurance scheme.